helenguo25/Dynamic_Network_Diffusion/README.txt

 Here is a short description of each of the different output files:

 - adjacency.txt            %Adjacency Matrix
-- actualTransfer.txt       %Actual Parasite Transfer
-- attemptedTransfer.txt    %Attempted Parasite Transfer
 - command.txt              %Exact Matlab Command Ran
 - debug.txt                %Debugging information
-- graph.txt                %Graph Centrality Metrics/Parasite Load
+- graph.txt                %Graph Centrality Metrics/Infection Load
 - nodeBetweenness.txt      %Betweeness Metric for each node
 - nodeCloseness.txt        %Closeness Metric for each node
 - nodeDegree.txt           %Degree Metric for each node
-- nodeParasites.txt        %Parasite Level for each node
+- nodeInfection.txt        %Infection Level for each node

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%